debiki/talkyard-prod-one/README.md

 Get a server and a Web address
 ----------------

-Provision an Debian 12 or 13 server <!-- not 11, it's EOL 2026 --> with at least 2 GB RAM, for example at [Digital Ocean](https://www.digitalocean.com/), a US company, or [Upcloud](https://upcloud.com/), an EU company.
+Provision an Debian 12 or 13 server <!-- not 11, it's EOL 2026 -->
+with at least 20 GB disk and 2 GB RAM, for example at [Digital Ocean](https://www.digitalocean.com/), a US company, or [Upcloud](https://upcloud.com/), an EU company.

 Point a domain name, say, `forum.your-website.com`, to the server IP address.